mhaugrud/msumcspy/_sources/Functions/TheAccumulatorPattern.rst

     print("The result of", toSquare, "squared is", squareResult)

+.. admonition:: Modify the program

+   Type an appropriate docstring for the above square function.

 In the program above, notice that the variable ``runningtotal`` starts out with a value of 0.
 Next, the iteration is performed ``x`` times.
 Inside the for loop, the update occurs. ``runningtotal`` is reassigned a new value which is the old value plus the value of ``x``.